Veohtu

 Well, to bring clarity to this fatty mess, all it took was the best low-carbohydrate diet and exercise performance study to date.

-The last 100-years of research teaches us that habituating to a low-carbohydrate diet decreases muscle glycogen levels while increasing fat oxidation rates during exercise and prolonging running and cycling time-to-exhaustion at low exercise intensities.
+The last 100 years of research teach us that habituating to a low-carbohydrate diet decreases muscle glycogen levels while increasing fat oxidation rates during exercise and prolonging running and cycling time-to-exhaustion at low exercise intensities.
 But, knowing your “time to exhaustion” is not ideal since it does not simulate race performance.
-And, endurance races are generally not run at a low-intensity — you never line up to “give it medium”.
+And endurance races are generally not run at a low intensity — you never line up to “give it medium”.

 Contrary to some popular beliefs, good scientists like Burke are not out on an agenda-driven quest to sink keto as a dietary approach to improve performance.
 Some scientists are also practitioners, looking to optimize their athletes’ performance.
 In Burke’s case, she is a practitioner at the AIS trying to optimize the performance of Australian Olympians (or, at least she was until she left her role at the AIS a few months ago).